 1. Feet Blisters

 Reported by 64% of hikers.
-See link below for preventing and treating these.
+See the link below for preventing and treating these.

 Boulware, David R., William W. Forgey, and William J. Martin.
 2003.
 "Medical Risks of Wilderness Hiking."
 The American Journal of Medicine 114 (4): 288-293.